awjh-ibm/chaincode-contract-tutorials/multiple-asset.md

 This function takes the existing asset found at assetID and checks that it is a complex asset by attempting to convert the JSON stored into a complex asset.
 It then updates the owner field and writes the new JSON version into the world state.

-The second function we will write will update the value by adding the passed value to the existing value stored in the asset.
-As the contract functions can only take in strings we will need to convert the passed in value to an integer to do this:
+The second function we will write will update the value by adding the passed value to the existing value stored in the asset:

 ```
 // UpdateValue - Updates a complex asset with given ID in the world state to have a new value by adding the passed value to its existing value
-func (ca *ComplexAsset) UpdateValue(ctx *contractapi.TransactionContext, assetID string, additionalValue string) error {
+func (ca *ComplexAsset) UpdateValue(ctx *contractapi.TransactionContext, assetID string, additionalValue int) error {
-	additionalValueInt, err := strconv.Atoi(additionalValue)

-	if err != nil {
-		return fmt.Errorf("Cannot use passed value %s as value.
-It is not an integer", additionalValue)
-	}

 	existing, err := ctx.GetStub().GetState(assetID)

 	if err != nil {